Dritan Dajti

-But this is not the only thing Dajti is accused of, he was also accused of the killing of the businessman Agim Beqari on February 17, 1999.
-Agim Beqari was the president of "Besa Konstruksion" and was killed near "Zogu i Zi" in Tirana.
-During his trial, Dajti escaped from the Court of Tirana and lived on the run for more than 6 years.
+Dajti’s 2009 police shootout was linked to his earlier crime, the murder of businessman Agim Beqari on February 17, 1999.
+Agim Beqari was the president of "Besa Konstruksion" and was killed near "Zogu i Zi" in Tirana after dajti tried to extort him.
+Dajti killed him while wearing a mask.
+During his trial, Dajti escaped from the Court of Tirana with a smuggled gun during a break in trial.
+The gun was hidden in a toilet.
+Dajti pointed the gun at the police in court and fled on a motorcycle driven by another gang member.
+He lived on the run for more than 6 years.
 After 6 years, the police managed to find his location and attempted to arrest him.
 An exchange of fire took place at "Pista Iliria", a very crowded area in Durrës. where four police officers were killed by Dajti.
 He was arrested and brought to the hospital with serious injuries after the shooting.